nbrandaleone-blog/myblog/_posts/2019-12-29-AppMesh-Visibility.md

 > Listener: A listener is a named network location (e.g., port, unix domain socket, etc.) that can be connected to by downstream clients.
 Envoy exposes one or more listeners that downstream hosts connect to.

 > Cluster: A cluster is a group of logically similar upstream hosts that Envoy connects to.
 Envoy discovers the members of a cluster via service discovery.
 It optionally determines the health of cluster members via active health checking.

-> Mesh: A group of hosts that coordinate to provide a consistent network topology.
-In this documentation, an “Envoy mesh” is a group of Envoy proxies that form a message passing substrate for a distributed system comprised of many different services and application platforms.

-> Runtime configuration: Out of band realtime configuration system deployed alongside Envoy.
-Configuration settings can be altered that will affect operation without needing to restart Envoy or change the primary configuration.

 > Counters: - Unsigned integers that only increase and never decrease.
 E.g., total requests.